Toshiba shares up after sources say it aims to name chip ops buyer on June 15

-TOKYO Shares of Toshiba Corp jumped on Thursday after people familiar with the matter said it aims to name a winner for its prized semiconductor business next week.
+TOKYO (Reuters) - Shares of Toshiba Corp jumped on Thursday after people familiar with the matter said it aims to name a winner for its prized semiconductor business next week.

 Toshiba was last up 3 percent at 278 yen (1.95 pounds) after earlier rising as high as 279.1 yen, its highest since January.
 The gains outpaced those of the broader Nikkei stock index, which was up 0.1 percent.